jsonsorio/referral-builder-app/README.md

 ## Quick Start

 1. Install packages with `npm install`
+2. Create `.env` file containing environment variables at the root folder.
-2. Spin up dev environment with `npm run start` or `expo start --tunnel`
+3. Spin up dev environment with `npm run start` or `expo start --tunnel`
-3. Scan the QR code to run it on your mobile device (if you don't have a simulator/emulator)
+4. Scan the QR code to run it on your mobile device (if you don't have a simulator/emulator)

 # Android